PeterChernoff/MyProjects/BikeProject/Readme.txt

 Different parameters can be entered, so it can check between certain times and between certain dates, or excluding certain times and dates.

 There is a limit to the number of calls this program can make using the free version.

+This project uses the pandas, NumPy, matplotlib, geopy, smopy, and PyQt libraries.